openhwgroup/cva6/docs/03_cv32a6_design/source/cv32a6_isa.rst

     **Format**: fence pre, succ

     **Description**: order device I/O and memory accesses as viewed by other RISC-V harts and external devices or coprocessors.
 Any combination of device input (I), device output (O), memory reads (R), and memory writes (W) may be ordered with respect to any combination of the same.
-Informally, no other RISC-V hart or external device can observe any operation in the successor set following a FENCE before any operation in the predecessor set preceding the FENCE.
+Informally, no other RISC-V hart or external device can observe any operation in the successor set following a FENCE before any operation in the predecessor set preceding the FENCE, as the core support 1 hart, the fence instruction has no effect so we can considerate it as a nop instruction.

-    **Pseudocode**: Fence(pred, succ)
+    **Pseudocode**: No operation (nop)

     **Invalid values**: NONE